jdleesmiller/jdleesmiller.github.io/_posts/2016-03-06-lessons-building-node-app-docker.markdown

 1. We could `COPY` the whole application folder on the host into `$HOME/chat`, rather than just the packaging files, but we'll see later that we can save some time on our docker builds by only copying in what we need at this point, and copying in the rest after we run `npm install`.
 This takes better advantage of `docker build`'s layer caching.

 1. Files copied into the container with the `COPY` command end up being owned by root inside of the container, which means that our unprivileged `app` user can't read or write them, which it will not like.
 So, we simply `chown` them to `app` after copying.
-(It would be nice if we could move the `COPY` after the `USER app` step, and the files would be copied as the `app` user, but this is [not (yet) the case](https://github.com/docker/docker/issues/6119).)
+(It would be nice if we could move the `COPY` after the `USER app` step, and the files would be copied as the `app` user, but that is [not (yet) the case](https://github.com/docker/docker/issues/6119).)

 1. Finally, we added a step at the end to run `npm install`.
 This will run as the `app` user and install the dependencies in `$HOME/chat/node_modules` inside the container.

-That last point causes some trouble when we use the image in development, because we mount `$HOME/chat` inside the container to the application folder on the host.
-Unfortunately, the `node_modules` folder doesn't exist there on the host, so this mount effectively 'hides' the node modules that we installed.
+That last point causes some trouble when we use the image in development, because we bind `$HOME/chat` inside the container to the application folder on the host.
+Unfortunately, the `node_modules` folder doesn't exist there on the host, so this bind effectively 'hides' the node modules that we installed.

 ### The `node_modules` Volume Trick